Manan-Sengar/CampusFlow/README.md

 CampusFlow is a full-stack workspace for running campus clubs across membership, team structure, event operations, and recruitment.
 It gives each club a focused, role-aware workspace while allowing one student account to participate in multiple clubs with different responsibilities.

-The project was built as a resume-focused full-stack application: a responsive React interface backed by an Express API, PostgreSQL data model, and server-side session authentication.
-Its workflows are deployed across Vercel, Render, and Neon and have been manually verified in production.
+CampusFlow is a production-deployed full-stack application with a responsive React interface backed by an Express API, PostgreSQL data model, and server-side session authentication.
+Its core workflows are deployed across Vercel, Render, and Neon and have been manually verified in production.

 ## The problem